Mussel facts asks why shellfish get a lot of bad press and what is the truth?

 that, if you have high cholesterol, you should avoid shellfish?
 Bunkum; just eat less beef, especially the corn fed animals.

-That fat is fairly equally divided between saturated, polyunsaturated and MUFAs.
+The fat in salt water mussels is fairly equally divided between saturated, polyunsaturated and MUFAs.

 One average mussel has about 5mg of cholesterol.